tonsky/Sublime-Executor/README.md

 Uses `output.exec` panel to stream both stdout and stderr.

 Knows about `.gitignore` enough to skip looking into ignored paths.

+Only one command can be run at the same time.
+Running second one will kill previous one.

 ## Installation